crcx/retroforth/doc/RETRO-Book.md

 ## Metacompilation and Assembly

-RETRO 10 and 11 were written in themselves using a metacompiler.
+Retro 10 and 11 were written in themselves using a metacompiler.
 I had been fascinated by this idea for a long time and was able to explore it heavily.
 While I still find it to be a good idea, the way I ended up doing it was problematic.

-The biggest issue I faced was that I wanted to do this in one step, where loading the RETRO source would create a new image in place of the old one, switch to the new one, and then load the higher level parts of the language over this.
+The biggest issue I faced was that I wanted to do this in one step, where loading the Retro source would create a new image in place of the old one, switch to the new one, and then load the higher level parts of the language over this.
 In retrospect, this was a really bad idea.

-My earlier design for RETRO was very flexible.
+My earlier design for Retro was very flexible.
 I allowed almost everything to be swapped out or extended at any time.
 This made it extremely easy to customize the language and environment, but made it crucial to keep track of what was in memory and what had